Mary Pirie: Career

 Pirie was a botanist who wanted to inspire that love in others, both her works are aimed at encouraging people from all walks of life to be interested in nature.
-This concern with science, and botany in particular, to be a public pursuit meant that she wrote a regular column about nature in The Banffshire Reporter.
+This concern with science, and botany in particular, to be a public pursuit meant that she wrote a regular column about nature in The Banffshire Reporter where she wrote weekly notes on natural history and botany.
+Later in her career, her focus became that of educating others and encouraging others to pursue botany through her works.

 Pirie's 1860 popular botanical work was described as "a beautiful book for a present".
 It includes her own poetry and illustrations.
 One example of Pirie's style is in the details of the romantic story told about the mignonette, reseda odorata and how it became part of the Count Walsheim of Saxony's coat of arms.
 Pirie's 1864 work was dedicated to Viscount Reidhaven and in the preface she states that it is designed to "encourage and aid youth in the study of animated nature".
 Her first book was published by James Blackwood & Co; the second by Lewis Smith.

+In life Pirie's first book was added to The Banff Literary Society's selection of periodicals in March 1862 showing how well her books were received in the local area at the time.
+Nowadays, Pirie's books are available across the world with 7 copies of 'Flowers, Grasses and Shrubs with Anecdotes and Poetical Illustrations in North America and 3 copies in the United Kingdom according to OCLC records; including one in Pirie's native Scotland in the National Library of Scotland in Edinburgh.

 In later life she lived in Portsoy, where she ran a private school, on Old Cullen Street.
 The success of this school led directly to the establishment of Durn Road School, however, due to ill-health she was unable to teach there.
+The Durn Road School ran for years after Pirie's death until it eventually shut in 1908.
 She died in Portsoy on 8 February 1885.
 Her remains were interred in St Nicholas Cemetery in Aberdeen.
-Her obituary described her as a "highly educated", as well as being active in the Dorcas Society of Portsoy and a member of St John's Church.
+Her obituary described her as a "highly educated", as well as being active in the Dorcas Society of Portsoy and a member of St John the Baptist Episcopal Church Portsoy.
 She was the last remaining member of her family.